KaryonixX/kxdokkan-wiki/guides/custom-bgms.md

 dokkan will fail to read this.
 Ensure that the extension is the lowercase`awb`.
 The id can be any number.
 Then simply place it in the bgm folder of the assets.

-# Conclusion
-That is all, Enjoy adding your custom bgms to dokkan entropy!
-The next audio tutorial will explain ACB's and their shenanigans!
-Happy Modding Dokkaners!